Disability and the Workplace – Fast Facts

 Employers have a defence if they can justify their actions by showing that they have a legitimate business aim and that the means used to achieve that aim are proportionate.

-• The duty to make reasonable adjustments: employers are under an obligation to make reasonable adjustments if a disabled employee or applicant is placed at a substantial disadvantage compared to a non-disabled employee or applicant by the physical features of the premises, a provision criteria or practice, or the absence of an auxiliary aid.
-What adjustments are required will depend on the particular circumstances and medical advice, but may include steps such as providing equipment, for example a specialist chair or making adjustments to the role.
+• The duty to make reasonable adjustments: employers are under an obligation to make reasonable adjustments if a disabled employee/applicant is placed at a substantial disadvantage compared to a non-disabled employee/applicant by the physical features of the premises, a provision criteria or practice, or the absence of an auxiliary aid.
+What adjustments are required will depend on the particular circumstances and medical advice but may include steps such as providing equipment such as a specialist chair or making adjustments to the role.

 As there is no limit on the amount an employment tribunal can award for a successful claim under the Equality Act, it is important that employers act appropriately when it comes to managing such matters.